-The Application Period for the NMSU-HHMI Research Scholars Program for fall 2015 is now closed.
-The application period for fall 2016 will be open again in April 2016.
+The Application Period for the NMSU-HHMI Research Scholars Program for fall 2016 is now closed.

 What is the Research Scholars Program?

 The Research Scholars program is designed to help NMSU’s undergraduates become competitive applicants to the top graduate professional programs in the country.
 Students entering their junior year with a genuine interest in research are recruited into the program.
 Research Scholars are matched with a faculty mentor who assists them in developing a research project.
 Participants work 10 hours/week in the lab of their mentor, attend research seminars, attend research seminars, attend program-sponsored events, and take the research method course, Biol 302.
 During the summer following their junior year, scholars participate in an intensive, full-time summer experience to collect the necessary data for a senior thesis.
 In the fall of their senior year, students enroll in the thesis course, Biol 402, that helps them write a thesis on their research project.

 Examples of what Research Scholars do

 - EXROP (Exceptional Research Opportunities Program)

 How to create a poster – video and PowerPoint

 All Research Scholars are required to take the following safety classes before being allowed working in their mentors lab:

 - Blood Borne Pathogens (when working with infectious agents, human blood, body fluids or tissues in your laboratory).